ChristianMontecchiani/Machine_Learning_Course/README.md

 ### Project Description
 In this project, I developed a model that is able to classify the sentiments of Twitter’s tweet about US airlines.
 This task is well known as **sentiment analysis**.
 It consists determining whether a given text contains _negative_, _positive_, or _neutral_ emotions.
-It is widespread that customers tweet about their satisfaction or disappointment after a flight.
-There can be multiple reasons behind the emotion such as bad flight, booking problems or customer service issues.

 ### Data
 The data set used in this **supervised** task was downloaded from Kaggle [1].
 It contains tweets on six major United States